St. Louis Blues–Philadelphia Flyers brawl: Brawl

-While on the ramp, a fan in the bleachers poured a beer onto Arbour, which initiated a scuffle.
+While the three were on the ramp, a fan in the bleachers poured a beer onto Arbour, which initiated a scuffle.
 Fans began throwing their drinks and trash at Arbour and Ashley and, according to Plager, after one fan "took a swing at [Arbour]", Plager dropped his ice hockey stick, took off his gloves, and rushed into the stands to confront the fan.
 Plager's brothers and teammates, Barclay and Bill, followed after him into the stands to confront the unruly fans.
 Soon, other Blues players had joined the fray, led by Plager, and began brawling with some of the fans in the stands.
 In total, about ten Blues players were involved in the incident, including Garry Unger, who swung his hockey stick while in the stands.
 As part of a giveaway promotion that night at the Spectrum, many fans received free miniature replica hockey sticks, which some used as weapons during the scuffle.
 Ed Snider, the founder and owner of the Flyers, was in the arena at the time and made his way to the area to intervene, later saying about the incident, "I saw the glazed eyes of their players and got scared for myself".
 No Flyers players were involved in the fray, in part because the entire team had returned to their locker room by the time the fighting had started.

 The police had billy clubs and they whacked Al on the head.
 And he's bleeding and now he's on the ice and I see all the players all around the Zamboni and there's people in the stands.
 So I go flying down into this thing.
 And a guy has a billy club and he's ready to hit one of our players.
 So I come in behind and I grab him and I've got the billy club underneath his throat and holding him.